Combining Forecasts under Structural Breaks Using Graphical LASSO: Monte Carlo

-Figure \ref{f18} shows the averaged (over Monte Carlo simulations) errors of the estimators of the precision matrix $\bTheta$ and the optimal combination weight versus the sample size $T$ in the logarithmic scale (base 2).
+Figure \ref{fig1_revision} shows the averaged (over Monte Carlo simulations) errors of the estimators of the precision matrix $\bTheta$ and the optimal combination weight versus the sample size $T$ in the logarithmic scale (base 2).
 The estimate of the precision matrix of the EW forecast combination is obtained using the fact that diagonal covariance and precision matrices imply equal weights.
 To determine the values of the diagonal elements we use the shrinkage intensity coefficient calculated as the average of the eigenvalues of the sample covariance matrix of the forecast errors (see \cite{Ledoit2004}).
-As evidenced by Figure \ref{f18}, Factor GLASSO demonstrates superior performance over EW and non-factor based model (GLASSO).
-Furthermore, our method achieves lower estimation error in the combination weights \eqref{e4.9}, which leads to lower risk of the combined forecast as shown in \eqref{e4.8}.
-Also, note that the precision matrix estimated using the EW method also shows good convergence properties.
-However, in terms of estimating the combination weight, the performance of EW does not exhibit good convergence properties.

-To incorporate structural break in $\bTheta_{\varepsilon}$ we add the following modification to the DGP described above.
-We fix a single break point in the middle of the sample size, $T/2$: in the precision matrix of the idiosyncratic errors before the break, referred to as $\bTheta_{\varepsilon,1}$, the value of the largest coefficient is set to 0.4; whereas in the precision matrix of the idiosyncratic errors after the break, $\bTheta_{\varepsilon,2}$, the value of the largest coefficient is set to 0.6.
-As a consequence, even though both matrices are still sparse, $\bTheta_{\varepsilon,2}$ has larger partial correlations.
-We use $\bTheta_{\varepsilon,1}$ and $\bTheta_{\varepsilon,2}$ to generate $\bvarepsilon_t$ in \eqref{e51}.
-Figure \ref{fig1_rd} shows the performance of all models including RD-Factor GLASSO: accounting for the break in $\bTheta_{\varepsilon}$ significantly reduces the estimation error of precision matrix and combination weights.
-Notice that Factor GLASSO still outperforms GLASSO, although the dominance is less pronounced compared to the setup without structural breaks.
+Figure \ref{fig1_revision} examines the performance when there are breaks in both $\bTheta_{\varepsilon}$ and $\bB$: accounting for the break significantly reduces the estimation error of precision matrix and combination weights.
+We report the results for the case when $\gamma$ is estimated using cross-validation ($\gamma = \hat{\gamma}$) (as discussed in Section 4).
+Supplemental Appendix \ref{additional_sims1} presents the results for the case when the break is only in $\bTheta_{\varepsilon}$.